 GAIA Music Festival is community.
 It is collaboration.
 GAIA is the intersection and meeting of art, music and performance in a picturesque setting.
 GAIA is a singular and unique experience specific to the time and place of its occurrence.
 It is the Earth unfolding to give life to the conversation of artists creating alongside one another.
 GAIA is the sixth sense that cannot be described, only felt.

 GAIA Music Festival was incepted in 2006 by Gwendolyn near Stuttgart, Germany.
 After the festival's beginnings Gwendolyn and Bernese architect, Christopher Ott, began to explore the idea of expanding GAIA's borders by introducing the festival to a Swiss audience.
-Held annually, GAIA Music Festival in Oberhofen on the Lake of Thun will celebrate its eighth year Spring 2016 with a second iteration taking place between 18-20 September 2015 in Geneva.
-This presentation in collaboration with the Haute École de Musique de Genève will be the first for Genevan audiences.
-The second edition of the Genevan version of the Festival is slated for January 2017.
+Held annually, GAIA Music Festival in Oberhofen on the Lake of Thun will celebrate its ninth year Spring 2017 with a second iteration taking place between 20-22 January 2017 in Geneva.
+This presentation in collaboration with the Haute École de Musique de Genève was the second for Genevan audiences.

 GAIA's character is marked by innovation and a non-traditional approach.
 Festival participants are invited to Oberhofen (and now Geneva) to live and work for a week alongside one another, setting aside the structured nature of classical music.
 As the festival's founder and artistic director, Gwendolyn aims for GAIA to be a venue for audiences (and performers) to appreciate classical and chamber music's timelessness and be better able to perceive its continued influence on the modern world.
 The bringing together of acclaimed musicians and masters to present conceptually-driven events and performances of established works, rarely-played, and contemporary and commissioned repertoire yields unprecedented community and energy.